malpou/FluentValidation.Options/README.md

-# FluentValidation.Options
+# MP.FluentValidation.Options

 `FluentValidation.Options` is a NuGet package that provides an extension method to integrate `FluentValidation` with `Microsoft.Extensions.Options`.
 It allows you to automatically validate configuration settings using FluentValidation validators.

 ## Installation

 To install the package, run the following command in your NuGet Package Manager Console

 ```bash
 Install-Package MP.FluentValidation.Options
 ```